CFP: SHALL NOT BE DENIED: RIGHTS IN AMERICAN DISCOURSE AND CULTURE

-For Individual Presenters: Send a short abstract (no more than 200 words) and a brief CV or resume (no more than two pages).
+For Individual Presenters: Submit a short abstract (no more than 200 words) and a brief CV or resume (no more than two pages).
 Place your name and email address on both documents.

-How to Submit: All materials should be sent to Jennifer Drissel (firstname.lastname@example.org) before Monday, January 16, 2017.
-Graduate students whose proposals are accepted will be encouraged to submit their final papers electronically several weeks prior to the conference to be considered for the Simon J. Bronner Award for the outstanding graduate paper in American Studies.
+Graduate students whose proposals are accepted will be encouraged to submit their final papers electronically to Dr. Brant Ellsworth of Central Penn College (email@example.com) before February 29, 2020 to be considered for the Simon J. Bronner Award for the outstanding graduate paper in American Studies.